MistyCommunity/Documentation/src/content/misty-ii/robot/misty-backpack-for-arduino.md

 }
 ```

-Use the [`WriteSerial`](../../../misty-ii/javascript-sdk/api-reference/#misty-writeserial) command in your skill code to send messages from Misty to an external development board.
+Finally, you can use the [`WriteSerial`](../../../misty-ii/javascript-sdk/api-reference/#misty-writeserial) command in your skill code to send messages from Misty to an external development board.
 (The `WriteSerial` command is available in Misty's REST API, JavaScript SDK, and .NET SDK libraries.)

 ```javascript
 // JavaScript SDK example